acmumn/minnehack-blockchain-check-in/README.md

 # minnehack-check-in

-Memey blockchain-based written-in-Rust check in for MinneHack.
+Memey blockchain-based written-in-Rust check-in for MinneHack.

 ## TODOs

+ - Rewrite to use [tokio](https://tokio.rs/) instead of the "Apache model" of one thread per connection.
+ - Redesign the protocol to use TCP, crypto
  - Document the protocol
- - Rewrite to use [tokio](https://tokio.rs/) instead of the "Apache model" of one thread per connection.